Recent Accomplishments by Our Students

 Some of our students were accepted to present their papers at the international conference of IAEE in May.

-Aiyub Alwehaibi is presenting: "A-daily-dose-of-ethics Teaching Method in Hospitals"
+Aiyub Alwehaibi is presented: "A-daily-dose-of-ethics Teaching Method in Hospitals"

-Rabee Toumi is presenting: "Academic Healthcare Organizations: Moral Agency & Ingraining the Ethics of Patient Safety in Trainees"
+Rabee Toumi is presented: "Academic Healthcare Organizations: Moral Agency & Ingraining the Ethics of Patient Safety in Trainees"

 10th International Conference for Clinical Ethics Consultation, April 24-26, 2014, Paris, France